ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 Additional signature algorithms and keying parameters may be negotiated by peer gateways.
 However, the negotiation protocol is outside the scope of this specification.

+## SATP Message Format and Payloads

+{: #satp-message-format}

+SATP messages are exchanged between peer gateways, where depending on the message type one gateway may act as a client of the other (and vice versa).

+All SATP messages exchanged between gateways are in JSON format [RFC8259], with the relevant payloads Base64 encoded.

 ### Protocol version